Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/gameplay/main-mechanic/Mechanic-demonstration.md

 Is explained this way:

-* > attack element(s) → \[emmited element\] = (element equation)  = simplification
+* > attack element(s) → \[emitted element\] = (<ins>element equation</ins>)  = optional simplification

 ### Rules

-1. An equation should not contain a same element multiple times, remove the duplicates
+1. An <ins>element equation</ins> should not contain a same element multiple times, remove the duplicates
-2. The emitted element should always be prior
+2. The emitted element should always be prior to any changes

-**Processing an element equation in steps: **
+**Processing an <ins>element equation</ins> in steps: **

 1. Removing the duplicates
 2. Removing the elements weaker than the emitted element
-3. Removing the emitted element if a stronger element is present in the equation
+3. Removing the emitted element if a stronger element is present in the equation <br/>
    → we'll be calling **{t}** the time of the effect related to the stronger element

 4. Conclude with the result:
     1. If the result is empty, the entity stops emitting for **{t}**.
     2. If the result does not contain the emitted element, apply the result's effect to the entity.
 The entity stops emitting for **{t}**.
-   3. If the result contains only the emitted element, no change to the entity.
+    3. If the result contains only the emitted element, no changes to apply.
     4. If the result contains the emitted element and other elements, continue emitting and add the other elements as boost effects.

 ### Examples